 - Any retail food establishment which operates at a fixed location for a temporary period of time in connection with a fair, carnival, circus, public exhibition or similar transitory gathering, including church suppers, picnics or similar organizational meetings and mobile retail food establishments, as well as agricultural markets.

-No retail food establishment, fixed, temporary or mobile, shall serve potentially hazardous food products within the Township of North Brunswick unless and until one or more supervisory personnel are certified in food safety and sanitation at least once every three years through a course of instruction approved by the State Department of Health.
+No retail food establishment, fixed, temporary or mobile, shall serve potentially hazardous food products within the Township of North Brunswick unless and until one or more supervisory personnel are certified in food safety and sanitation at least once every two years through a course of instruction approved by the State Department of Health or the Middlesex County Office of Health Services.
 Organizations or groups which hold periodic gatherings and meals should have a responsible officer of the group certified in food safety.